 Homemade chicken noodle soup is healthy and nutritious classic soup loaded with chicken and vegetables.
 This chicken noodle is made completely from scratch using homemade chicken stock.
-There is nothing that can make you feel better than a bowl a big bowl of this delicious, aromatic soup.
+There is nothing that can make you feel better than a big bowl of this delicious, aromatic soup.

 HOMEMADE CHICKEN NOODLE SOUP